-- Support the creation and growth of place-based businesses located in select or master Michigan Main Street districts or essentials or certified Redevelopment Ready Communities® across the state - 2) Provide access to capital for place-based businesses, create and retain jobs, leverage private investment, and activate vacant or underutilized space - 3) Provide eligible communities with a business recruitment and retention tool as they work to grow and support their local entrepreneurial ecosystem.
+- Support the creation and growth of place-based businesses located in Michigan Main Street districts or certified Redevelopment Ready Communities® across the state; - 2) Create and retain jobs, leverage private investment, and activate vacant or underutilized space; - 3) Provide a business recruitment or retention tool for eligible communities as they work to grow and support their local entrepreneurial ecosystem.

-How the Match on Main Program Works:
+How the FY21 Match on Main Program Works:

 The Match on Main program provides grant funding to support an eligible small business desiring to launch or grow on main street by providing up to \$25,000 in funding, reimbursed for eligible activities.
-The program is administered and managed by the local unit of government, downtown development authority, or other downtown management or community development organization who serves as the "eligible applicant".
-The eligible applicant will select one eligible business, per application, located in their traditional downtown or other eligible business district to include for support - with a maximum of two applications submitted per funding round.
+The program is administered and managed by the local unit of government, downtown development authority, or other downtown management or community development organization who serve as the "eligible applicant".
+The eligible applicant will select one eligible business located in their traditional downtown or other eligible business district to include in the application for support.